agathoklisx/libved/README.md

      because the code is complex, but is fast and the rules are simple (maybe)).

-     The highlighted system and specifically the multiline comments has some rules, stemming from sane practicing to simplify parsing, as the code searching for comments in previous lines, and if current line has no comment tokens of course (by default 24, and the relative setting is, MAX_BACKTRACK_LINES_FOR_ML_COMMENTS).
+     The highlighted system and specifically the multiline comments has some rules, stemming from sane practicing to simplify parsing, as the code is searching for comments in previous lines, and if current line has no comment tokens of course (by default 24), and the relative setting is:
+       MAX_BACKTRACK_LINES_FOR_ML_COMMENTS (default 24)

      For instance in C files, backtracking is done with the following way:
      If ("/*" is on index zero, or "/*" has a space before) and there is no "*/", then it considered as line with a comment and the search it stops.
 It even stops if " * " is encountered on the beginning of the line (note the spaces surrounding "*").
-     Note: the relative syntax variable is: multiline_comment_continuation as char[]
+     Note: the relative syntax variable is:
+        multiline_comment_continuation as char[]

-     So this simple means that if someone do not want to penaltize performance then is is wise to use " * " in the beginning of the line to force the code, as soon as possible to search on previous lines (as this is expensive).
+     So this simple means that if someone do not want to penaltize performance then it is wise to use " * " in the beginning of the line to force the code, as soon as possible to search on previous lines (as this is expensive).

      The other relative self explained settings:
-         singleline_comment        as char[]
+       - singleline_comment        as char[]
-         multiline_comment_start   likewise
+       - multiline_comment_start   likewise
-         multiline_comment_end     likewise
+       - multiline_comment_end     likewise

      The code can set filetypes with the following ways and order.